XIAYM-gh/vscode-background-cover/README.md

 This fork refactored most of the codebase & removed many unnecessary functionalities.

+We:

+- Simplified the codebase
+- Made the language proper & more understandable
+- Added support for multiple folders

 ## Installing

 You can find existing VSIX from GitHub Releases, or install directly from [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=xiaym-gh.background-cover-simplified).